 D. Theological Use

-The Exodus passages and ones that follow imply that crying out (tse‘aqah) is one thing, but reproach is another.
+The Exodus passages and ones that follow imply that crying out (tse‘aqah) is one thing, but reproaching is another.
 And when the people reproach Moses and Aaron, Yahweh assumes that they are really reproaching him; sometimes Moses makes this point with his “What are we” or “What is he, Aaron?”
 The significance of this motif in Exodus raises the question whether reproach is a feature of the exodus and wilderness period but a fault that did not characterize Israel later.
 Or must one view much of the subsequent protesting in the Psalms (or, e.g., Isa 40 or 49 or 54) as reproach?

 Further, the motif of crying out to God in this way is an aspect of delivering Israel from Egypt, and it raises a question that applies to this entire story, the question of whether all migrants may cry out to God and look for a response in the way that the Israelite migrants did on the way to their new country (Acha).